keystonejs/keystone/projects/basic/custom-fields/Stars/README.md

 ### Field component

-We've already made a `Stars` component so we can use that here
+We've already made a `Stars` component so we can use the component and write some code to handle changes like this.

 ```jsx
 import React from 'react';